 Did you know that to start and grow your career as a Professional Interpreter, you need to know your role as an interpreter?

 Yes, you need to know your Roles, the Do’s and Don’ts of the industry, as well as enhance cross-cultural communication.

 The basic concept of interpretation and translation goes far beyond the simple conversion of one language into the next.

 Now, while interpreting and translating words and sentences is essential, it is also your responsibility to relay the existing concept and, if necessary, the meaning of those words between the two languages.

-It is important to ensure that all parties understand and not just hear the words in their own language.
+It is important to ensure that all parties understand and do not just hear the words in their own language.

 Therefore, a thorough understanding of the subject matter as well as how the subject matter relates in both languages is very essential (terminology), so YES!
-KEY TIP: LEARN THE TERMINOLOGY!.
+KEY TIP: LEARN THE TERMINOLOGY!

 Along with all of these duties, a professional interpreter should also be very sensitive to each and every culture associated with any language.
 Last, but not least CONFIDENTIALITY is a MUST!

 Want to Start Your Professional Interpreting Career?
 Join my Boss Up and Rise Online Portal and let me Help You Boss Up and Rise!